-- Students will DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and EMPATHIZE with people in their historical context. - Students will SUMMARIZE and APPRAISE different historical interpretations and evidence in order to CONSTRUCT past events. - Bloom Taxonomy's Cognitive Process: UNDERSTAND, EVALUATE, APPLY - Students will IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance. - Bloom Taxonomy's Cognitive Process: REMEMBER, UNDERSTAND, EVALUATE - Students will CREATE well-supported historical arguments and narratives that demonstrate an awareness of audience. - Students will APPLY historical knowledge and historical thinking "in order to infer what drives and motivates human behavior in both past and present." - Bloom Taxonomy's Cognitive Process: APPLY, ANALYZE 10 11
+- Students will SUMMARIZE and APPRAISE different historical interpretations and evidence in order to CONSTRUCT past events.
+Bloom Taxonomy's Cognitive Process: UNDERSTAND, EVALUATE, APPLY - Students will IDENTIFY historical arguments in a variety of sources and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
+Bloom Taxonomy's Cognitive Process: REMEMBER, UNDERSTAND, EVALUATE - Students will CREATE well-supported historical arguments and narratives that demonstrate an awareness of audience.
+Bloom Taxonomy's Cognitive Process: CREATE, APPLY - Students will APPLY historical knowledge and historical thinking "in order to infer what drives and motivates human behavior in both past and present."
+Bloom Taxonomy's Cognitive Process: APPLY, ANALYZE